 Its a unique country as the people and feeling in each city or region is so different.

 Like Christina, I love the "urban grit" of Guayaquil.
 Similar to Cali in Colombia it is a city not recommended to tourists - but i thrived on both of these busy,bustling cities yet I can understand why others would hate them.

 Otovalo as a day trip from Quito - yes its possible but no! way too much travelling.
 Quito is HUGE in a LONG kind of way.
 And now that the new bus stations are in operation it can take an hour in a cab ($8-9) just to get to the north bus station before you head off.

 When are you going to Ecuado ?
 I have heaps of info on costs etc etc so if you want

 any more advice let me know.

 PS ... the food is marvellous - so wholesome and such good value.
-The 'menu del dia' for lunch is usually $2 or $3 and so tasty. over 6 years ago
+The 'menu del dia' for lunch is usually $2 or $3 and so tasty. about 8 years ago

 Jayne Hope: Hi Martine...I definately would not skip the Coast of Ecuador.
 I spent a month in Ecuador which also included an 8 day voyage through Galapagos on the New Flamingo Yacht.
 Montanita, Las Tunas and Puerto Lopez are great places to hang out.
 Ecuador is a compact country with a lot to offer a traveler.
 Prices are affordable.
 The people of Ecuador are friendly and helpful.
 Enoy your travels about 8 years ago